diogodanielsoaresferreira/setlistify/apps/web/README.md

 Notes
 -----
 - Use the exact same host in your browser as in `SPOTIFY_REDIRECT_URI` (e.g. 127.0.0.1 vs localhost) so cookies work.
-- If users still see “session expired” right after login, ensure:
-  - They open the exact domain that matches the callback host.
-  - `SPOTIFY_COOKIE_DOMAIN` is set (e.g. `.yourdomain.com`) if you serve both `www` and apex.
-  - Re-login once to obtain a refresh token (we force consent via `show_dialog=true`).
+- If users still see “session expired” right after login, ensure they open the exact domain that matches the callback host and re-login once to obtain a refresh token (we force consent via `show_dialog=true`).
 - Recommended to set `SPOTIFY_REDIRECT_URI` to `/api/auth/spotify/callback`.
 A compatibility shim exists at `/spotify/callback`, but using `/api/auth/spotify/callback` avoids an extra hop.